 The manga reads from right to left like a novel.
 In mangas, a story is told over several volumes (an average of ten volumes).

 In Japan, everyone reads manga!
 The young people are trying to write them now.
-Classes are even taught to learn to write this type of Japanese literature.
+You can even find Japanese classes London to Japan to learn to write this type of Japanese literature.